Link copied!

 Month 7: Close

 We signed a $2.4M contract.
 This was $700K larger than the original scope.
-We discovered the CFO’s vendor consolidation initiative.
+We discovered the CFO’s vendor consolidation initiative in month 2.
+We asked one question: “What else are you trying to accomplish this year?”
 We bundled two additional modules.
+These eliminated standalone tools on his consolidation list.

 The Results in Detail